FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet-Bench: Construction and Experimental Details

 and assign $y$ to Train if $h(y) \bmod 100 < 80$, to Dev if $80 \le h(y) \bmod 100 < 90$, and to Test otherwise.
-This rule is deterministic and independent of processing order.
-Any task instance derived from a set of synsets inherits a split only when all referenced synsets belong to the same split.
-Otherwise, the instance is deterministically discarded to avoid cross-split mixing.
+This rule is deterministic and order-independent.
+Any task instance derived from a set of synsets inherits a split only when all referenced synsets belong to the same split; otherwise, the instance is deterministically discarded to prevent cross-split contamination.

 \paragraph{Split-aware text leakage policy.} For any setting with training-time access to textual evidence (text-aware KGC, MKQA features based on entity descriptions, and MFC retriever or verifier training), all training-time text corpora are constructed exclusively from FactSenses aligned to Train synsets.
-FactSenses aligned to Dev or Test synsets are excluded based on \texttt{synset\_id} membership.
-For MFC evaluation, retrieval is allowed to access the full snapshot evidence (Train, Dev, and Test) because restricting retrieval to Train evidence would render verifiable instances unresolved.
-To preserve the training contract, all indexes and caches used at evaluation time are rebuilt from scratch to ensure that no Dev or Test evidence strings are consumed during training.
+FactSenses aligned to Dev or Test synsets are excluded on the basis of \texttt{synset\_id} membership.
+For MFC evaluation, retrieval is permitted to access the full snapshot evidence (Train, Dev, and Test), because restricting retrieval to Train evidence would render verifiable instances unresolved.
+To preserve the training contract, all indexes and caches used at evaluation time are rebuilt from scratch to guarantee that no Dev or Test evidence strings are consumed during training.